no4jargon/mutual_fund_cyclicality_analysis/README.md

 ## 📜 Description

 This dataset provides a comprehensive snapshot of over **9,000+** mutual fund schemes active in the Indian market.
-Featuring the latest Net Asset Value (NAV) data refreshed daily, it serves as a valuable resource for financial analysis, comparison, and tracking of the Indian mutual fund landscape.
+Featuring the latest Net Asset Value (NAV) & Assets Under Management (AUM) data refreshed daily, it serves as a valuable resource for financial analysis, comparison, and tracking of the Indian mutual fund landscape.

 ---